onflow/docs/docs/tutorials/contract-testing.md

 ---
 title: Smart Contract Testing Guidelines
-sidebar_title: 1.
+sidebar_label: 1.
 Smart Contract Testing
 ---

 Achieving good test coverage is vital for assuring the quality of code written to be deployed on the Flow blockchain.